kt3k/vinyl-accumulate/README.md

 ## accumulate(filename, options)

 - @param {string} filename The filename
-- @param {string} property The name of the property of accumulated files.
+- @param {string} [options.property] The name of the property of accumulated files.
 Default is `files`.
-- @param {boolean} debounce If true then this outputs accumulated files with the period of duration.
+- @param {boolean} debounce If true, then this stream debounces the input, accumulates them while they are streaming continuously and finally outputs it when the stream stops streaming for a while (= `debounceDuration`).
+If false, it accumulates all the files until the end of the stream and output only once at the end.
 Default is false.
-If false, then this outputs the vinyl only when the stream ends.
-This option is useful when your vinyl stream never ends (like in [bulbo][bulbo]).
+This option is useful when you handle the vinyl stream which never ends (like in [bulbo][bulbo]).
 - @param {number} debounceDuration The duration of debounce in milliseconds.
-Only has effects `debounce` option is true.
+This only has effects when `debounce` option is true.
 Default is 500.

 # License